Quantum marginal problem and incompatibility: From channels to states: depolarizing noise and the Bell-diagonal marginal problem

-Together with the symmetric extendibility result of Ref.~\cite{Chen_et_al_2018}, Proposition \ref{prop:Belldiag} can be taken as a first step towards characterizing all those pairs of two-qubit states which are margins of a three-qubit state.
+Together with the symmetric extendibility result of Ref.~\cite{Chen_et_al_2018}, Observation \ref{prop:Belldiag} can be taken as a first step towards characterizing all those pairs of two-qubit states which are margins of a three-qubit state.